puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 ## Application orchestrator

-To understand how the Application Orchestrator works, let's picture a simple two tier web application with a load balancer.
+To understand how the Puppet Application Orchestrator works, let's picture a simple two tier web application with a load balancer.

 ![image](../assets/orchestrator1.png)